-Cosmetology 10 H.S.
+Central Sterile Processing H.S.
+Diploma, GED or HiSET; Passing score on HESI; Clinical sites will require a Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
+Costs for clinical site requirements are the responsibility of the student.
+Cosmetology H.S.
 Credits or GED score of 450 or a passing HiSET score.
 Provide official H.S or GED or HiSET transcript prior to enrollment.

 Dental Assisting H.S.
-Diploma, GED or HiSET; Information Session; Passing score on Achievement Test; Satisfactory Physical with all required immunizations.
+Diploma, GED or HiSET, HESI pre-enrollment score; Clinical sites will require a Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
+Costs for clinical site requirements are the responsibility of the student.
 Practical Nursing H.S.
-Diploma, GED or HiSET; Information Session; Passing score on Achievement Test; Three References.
-Clinical sites will require a Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
-Proof of medical insurance and costs for clinical site requirements are the responsibility of the student.
-Pharmacy Technology H.S.
-Diploma, GED or HiSET.
-Clinical sites will require a Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
-Proof of medical insurance and costs for clinical site requirements are the responsibility of the student.
+Diploma, GED or HiSET; Anatomy and Physiology pre-requisite, Medical Math, and Passing score on the HESI; Three References.
+Clinical sites will require a Satisfactory Physical with all required immunizations, a Pass Drug Screen, and background check.
+Costs for clinical site requirements are the responsibility of the student.
+Surgical Technology H.S.
+Diploma, GED or HiSET, HESI pre-enrollment score; Clinical sites will require a Satisfactory Physical with all required immunizations, a Pass Drug Screen, and background check.
+Costs for clinical site requirements are the responsibility of the student.